Salt made simple | Spillers FeedsPublished July 4, 2019

 Does your horse need additional electrolytes?

 All horses require a certain amount of electrolytes in order to maintain health and replace losses in urine and droppings.
-However these ‘maintenance’ requirements can typically be met by feeding plenty of forage and the recommended ration of an appropriate compound feed or balancer.
-Additional electrolyte losses are linked to sweat loss – the more your horse sweats the more electrolytes he will lose.
-We generally recommend access to an equine salt lick for horses at rest or in light work but those sweating more heavily on a regular basis will need some form of electrolyte replacement.
+However, these ‘maintenance’ requirements can typically be met by feeding plenty of forage and the recommended ration of an appropriate compound feed or balancer.
+Additional electrolyte losses are linked to sweat loss – the more your horse sweats the more electrolytes they will lose.
+We generally recommend access to a salt lick for horses at rest or in light work but those sweating more heavily on a regular basis will need some form of electrolyte replacement.

 Replacing lost electrolytes

 The main electrolytes lost in sweat are sodium, potassium and chloride.
-Forage is typically high in potassium so for many horses simple table salt (the salt you put on your chips!), which is a combination of sodium and chloride, is an effective supplement.
+Forage is typically high in potassium so for many horses simple table salt (the salt you put your chips!), which is a combination of sodium and chloride, is an effective supplement.
+If the majority of sodium lost in sweat is replaced by table salt, chloride requirements will typically be met too for most horses in the UK (additional considerations may be needed for endurance horses).

-For most horses (additional considerations are needed for endurance horses), estimated sweat loss can be used as a guide to estimating sodium requirements (maintenance sodium requirement + sodium lost in sweat = total sodium requirement).
-By using table salt to meet the additional sodium requirements, chloride requirements will typically be met.
-So if this is the case, why is it that working out how much salt to feed can be so challenging?
 Although sweat loss can be estimated by the measuring the amount of weight lost during exercise (1kg of weight loss equates to approximately 0.9 litres of sweat), most of us don’t have the luxury of being able to accurately weigh our horses before and after exercise!
 Sweating rates also vary between individual horses and can be affected by several factors including temperature, humidity, temperament and fitness.
-The amount of additional salt you actually need to feed will also depend on how much sodium is already provided by the base diet.
-Unfortunately there is no getting away from the fact that even estimating electrolyte requirements is a fairly complex business which means it’s very difficult to make generic recommendations.
-If your horse or pony is sweating regularly, a nutritionist will be able to give you more specific and importantly, practical advice.
+The amount of additional salt you need to feed will also depend on how much sodium is already provided by the base diet.
+Unfortunately, there is no getting away from the fact that even estimating electrolyte requirements is a fairly complex business which means it’s very difficult to make generic recommendations.
+If your horse or pony is sweating regularly, a nutritional advisor will be able to give you more specific and importantly, practical advice.

 Is it possible to overfeed electrolytes?

-* Unless they are sweating regularly, an equine salt lick should be sufficient for most leisure horses and those in light work provided they are fed sufficient forage and the recommended ration of an appropriate compound feed or balancer.
+Unless they are sweating regularly, an equine salt lick is should be sufficient for most horses in light work provided they are fed sufficient forage and the recommended ration of an appropriate compound feed or balancer.

-* Speak to a nutritionist for advice on feeding table salt if your horse or pony is sweating regularly.
+Speak to a nutritional advisor for advice on feeding table salt if your horse or pony is sweating regularly.

-* If you notice your horse starts drinking or urinating excessively after introducing electrolytes reduce them by half and speak to a nutritionist for advice.
+If your horse starts urinating or drinking excessively after introducing electrolytes reduce the amount given by half and speak to a nutritional advisor.

-* Adding salt to feed or water can reduce palatably.
-You may need to ‘train’ your horse to eat or drink feed/ water that contains added salt or electrolyte supplements.
+Adding salt to feed or water can reduce palatably.
+You may need to ‘train’ your horse to eat or drink water that contains added salt or electrolyte supplements.
 Adding something to help mask the taste such as a small amount of apple juice may help (always consider the risk of prohibited substances if you are competing).

 For more advice on feeding electrolytes contact the SPILLERS Care-Line